Scotty Middleton

 Scotty Middleton (born November 8, 2003) is an American college basketball player for the Tulane Green Wave.
 He previously played for the Seton Hall Pirates and the Ohio State Buckeyes.

 Early life and high school career

 Middleton grew up in Miami, Florida and initially attended Christopher Columbus High School.
 He transferred to The Patrick School in Hillside, New Jersey after his freshman year.
 After one year at The Patrick School, Middleton transferred a second time to Sunrise Christian Academy in Bel Aire, Kansas.
-He averaged 7.8 points per game National Interscholastic Basketball Conference (NIBC) games in his first season at Sunrise.
+He averaged 7.8 points per game in National Interscholastic Basketball Conference (NIBC) games in his first season at Sunrise.

 Recruiting

 Middleton was rated a four-star recruit by major recruiting services.
 On August 7, 2022, he committed to playing college basketball for Ohio State over offers from Seton Hall, and UConn.